 Defences, like the product liability claims themselves, are a matter of state law.
-Accordingly, defences can vary from jurisdiction to jurisdiction.
+Therefore, defences can vary from jurisdiction to jurisdiction.

 Statutes of limitation.
 A claimant must file a lawsuit within a certain statutory period of time following injury.
-The period depends both on the jurisdiction and the type of liability (see above, Causes of Action: Types of claim).
-For personal injury claims, statutes of limitation can range from one year to six years.
-Many states employ the "discovery rule" to determine when the statute of limitations begins to run.
+The period depends on the jurisdiction and the type of liability (see above, Causes of Action: Types of claim).
+For personal injury claims, the limitation period can range from one year to six years.
+Many states employ the "discovery rule" to determine when the limitation period begins to run.
 Generally, the discovery rule provides that the period does not begin to run until the claimant knows or should know that he has been injured by the product in issue.

 Statutes of repose.
 Unlike statutes of limitation, statutes of repose do not depend on when the claimant is injured.
 Instead, they require a claimant to bring a claim within a certain period of time after the product is manufactured or sold.
-While statutes of repose are usually longer than statutes of limitation, they are not subject to the discovery rule and represent an absolute bar to a product liability claim.
+While repose periods are usually longer than limitation periods, they are not subject to the discovery rule and represent an absolute bar to a product liability claim.

 The learned intermediary doctrine.
-In the prescription drug context, the learned intermediary doctrine provides that a prescription drug manufacturer discharges its duty by adequately warning the claimant's prescribing physician.
-The manufacturer has no duty to warn the claimant directly, because, under federal law, prescription drugs are only available through a licensed physician, who acts as the learned intermediary between the patient and the manufacturer.
+In relation to prescription drugs, the learned intermediary doctrine provides that a prescription drug manufacturer discharges its duty by adequately warning the claimant's prescribing physician.
+The manufacturer has no duty to warn the claimant directly because, under federal law, prescription drugs are only available through a licensed physician, who acts as the learned intermediary between the patient and the manufacturer.

 There are recognised exceptions to the learned intermediary doctrine.
-Some courts have held that the doctrine does not apply to mass immunisation programmes due to the lack of physicianpatient contact (for example, Petty v US, 740 F.2d 1428, 1440 (8th Cir.
+Some courts have held that the doctrine does not apply to mass immunisation programmes, due to the lack of physicianpatient contact (Petty v US, 740 F.2d 1428, 1440 (8th Cir.
 1984)).
-Certain contraceptives have also been excluded from the doctrine because patients actively participate in contraceptive decision making (for example, Odgers v Ortho Pharm.
+Certain contraceptives have also been excluded from the doctrine because patients actively participate in contraceptive decision making (Odgers v Ortho Pharm.
 Corp., 609 F. Supp.
 867, 878 (E.D.
 Mich.
 1985)).
 Finally, at least one court has held that the doctrine does not apply to products that have been advertised directly to consumers (Perez v Wyeth Labs., Inc., 734 A.2d 1245 (N.J.
 1999)).
 The learned intermediary doctrine has been adopted by more than 40 states.
-Only one state, West Virginia, has expressly rejected the learned intermediary doctrine.
-(State ex rel.
-Johnson & Johnson Corp v Karl, 647 S.E.2d 899 (2007)).
-Most recently, however, the United States District Court for the District of New Mexico held that the New Mexico Supreme Court would not adopt the learned intermediary doctrine despite the fact that there were three New Mexico Court of Appeals decisions adopting or applying the doctrine.
-See Rimbert v Eli Lilly and Co., No. Civ 06-0874, Memorandum and Order (D.N.M.
-August 22, 2008).
+Only one state, West Virginia, has expressly rejected the learned intermediary doctrine (State ex rel.
+Johnson & Johnson Corp. v.
+Karl, 647 S.E.2d 899 (2007)).
+However, the United States District Court for the District of New Mexico recently held that the New Mexico Supreme Court would not adopt the learned intermediary doctrine despite the fact that there were three New Mexico Court of Appeals decisions adopting or applying the doctrine (Rimbert v.
+Eli Lilly and Co., 577 F.Supp.2d 1174 (D.N.M.
+2008)).

 Intervening/superseding cause.
-If a claimant's injury was caused by the intervening conduct of another, and that conduct is also a superseding cause, a defendant may avoid liability in most jurisdictions.
+If a claimant's injury was caused by the intervening conduct of another and that conduct is also a superseding cause, a defendant may avoid liability in most jurisdictions.
 An intervening act is a superseding cause when a manufacturer could not reasonably be expected to protect against things such as: